youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 ### Q1: Mention three ways to make your model robust to outliers. ###

 Investigating the outliers is always the first step in understanding how to treat them.
-After you understand the nature of why the outliers occurred you can apply one of the several methods mentioned [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#11:~:text=for%20large%20datasets.-,Bonus%20Question%3A%20Discuss%20how%20to%20make%20your%20model%20robust%20to%20outliers.,-There%20are%20several).
+After you understand the nature of why the outliers occurred you can apply one of the several methods mentioned.
+- Regularization: Penalizes model complexity, discouraging to fit on the noise
+- Algorigthms robust to outliers: Tree based models that are generally less effected by outliers
+- Winsorization
+- Error metric MAE or Huber loss instead of MSE.
+MSE gives very high weight to larger residuals. (potential outliers).
+HUber loss is a combination of MSE and MAE where for father values it switches.
+(1.5*(IQR) = 1.5*(Q3-Q1))
+- Transform the data: For example log transform if the distribution is exponential or right skewed
+- Remove the outliers only if they are true anomalies, since it can lead to information loss

 ### Q2: Describe the motivation behind random forests and mention two reasons why they are better than individual decision trees. ###

-The motivation behind random forest or ensemble models in general in layman's terms, Let's say we have a question/problem to solve we bring 100 people and ask each of them the question/problem and record their solution.
-The rest of the answer is [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#2:~:text=2.%20Describe%20the%20motivation%20behind%20random%20forests%20and%20mention%20two%20reasons%20why%20they%20are%20better%20than%20individual%20decision%C2%A0trees.)
+- Wisdom of the crowd
+- Decision trees are prone to overfit whereas random forest generalizes better on unseen data as it uses randomness in feature selection and during sampling of the data

 ### Q3: What are the differences and similarities between gradient boosting and random forest? and what are the advantages and disadvantages of each when compared to each other? ###

 Similarities: